Libmagicxx v8.2.1

 cd libmagicxx

-Open a terminal in Visual Studio Code and run the following script:
+Open the project in Visual Studio Code and run the following script in a terminal to launch the development container:

 Press Ctrl+Shift+P in Visual Studio Code, then select Remote-Containers: Attach to Running Container... and choose the container libmagicxx_dev_env you just launched.